1jour1vin

 Eye

-deep, dense purple color
+deep, rich purple color

 Nose

-black fruits (blackberry), spices, hints of vanilla, and a subtle woodiness
+notes of dark fruit (blackberry), spices, hints of vanilla, and a subtle woodiness

 Serve